The Enigma of Kaspar Hauser: Accolades

 The film was invited for the 1975 Cannes Film Festival.
 It won the Grand Prix Spécial du Jury, which is the second prize for films "in competition" at the festival; the first is the Palme d'Or.
 In addition, it won the FIPRESCI Prize and the Prize of the Ecumenical Jury.
 The film won two German Film Awards: to Beate Mainka-Jellinghaus for editing, and to Henning von Gierke for scene design.
 Herzog won the second prize (Filmband in Silber) in the category "Feature Film Direction" (programmfüllender Spielfilm (Gestaltung)), which came with a substantial cash prize.
 The film was selected as the West German entry for the Best Foreign Language Film at the 48th Academy Awards, but was not accepted as a nomination.

 Home media

 The Enigma of Kaspar Hauser was released to region 1 DVD in 2002.
-The film is included in a Blu-ray (region-A) collection of Herzog's films that was published in the US in 2014.
-It was also included in a region-B collection published in the United Kingdom in 2014.
+The film is included in a Blu-ray (region-A) collection of Herzog's films that was published in the US in 2014 by Shout Factory.
+It was also included in a region-B collection published in the United Kingdom in 2014 by the BFI.
 It had been released in 1993 as a VHS tape with the English language title The Mystery of Kaspar Hauser.